Asterxis/good-undead-horses/README.md

 # good-undead-horses
-Finally makes unead horses good.
+Finally makes undead horses good.

 Install this mod like any other, profit.